Giles Gherson

 Giles Gherson is a Canadian civil servant and journalist.
 He was editor-in-chief of the Edmonton Journal and Toronto Star newspapers.
 He has worked as a civil servant in the Ontario government since 2007 and is currently the Deputy Minister of Ontario's Ministry of Economic Development and Growth and Ministry of Research, Innovation and Science.

 Early life

 Gherson and a twin sister were born in London, England to Joan and Randolph Gherson.

 He earned a BA in history from Queen's University in 1978.
 He worked on the campus newspaper, The Queen's Journal.

 Career

 Journalism

 Gherson worked as a journalist for more than 20 years.
-He was business editor of The Globe and Mail.

-He was editor-in-chief of the Edmonton Journal.
-He was editor-in-chief of the Toronto Star from 2004 to 2006.
+He was business editor of The Globe and Mail, editor-in-chief of the Edmonton Journal and political editor of the National Post.
+From 2004 to 2006 he was editor-in-chief of the Toronto Star.